ainazarov/learning-when-to-read/README.md

   --categories cs.CL cs.LG cs.CV cs.AI cs.NE stat.ML
 ```

-The downloader uses the official arXiv API, queries one category at a time, sorts by submitted date, and stores progress after each page.
+The downloader queries one category at a time, sorts by submitted date, keeps only papers whose primary category matches the requested category, and stores progress after each page.

 ## Running Experiments